AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 ![The right-rail, which displays identity data, as well as information data source.](../images/graph-viewer/right-rail.png)

-You can also use the *[!UICONTROL Data source]* to see a list of data sources that contribute to your identities Select [!UICONTROL Data source] for a tabular view of your datasets and batch IDs.
+You can also use the *[!UICONTROL Data source]* to see a list of data sources that contribute to your identities.
+Select [!UICONTROL Data source] for a tabular view of your datasets and batch IDs.

 ![The data source tab selected.](../images/graph-viewer/data-source-table.png)